johngodlee/bash_prompt_tut/bash_prompt_tut.md

 ![](img/prompt_current_crop.png)

-and here is what the various parts refer to:
+Here is what the various parts refer to:

 ![](img/prompt_current_annot_crop.png)

+[And here is a link to my `.bashrc`,](files/.bashrc) which has the code to make this prompt.

 ## What is a bash prompt?